Securing Vendor Identities & Access

 When using VPAM, organizations do not need to bolt together multiple solution providers to address the vendor access risks.
 VPAM vendors can manage vendor privileged remote access out-of-the-box as a SaaS solution (control plane).
 Thus, the VPAM model can offer a rapid-time-for-deployment (data plane), much quicker return on investment, and markedly better security than other approaches.
 Vendors that need access on premise, to cloud-based assets, and even hybrid environments, can all be better secured by using a dedicated VPAM solution.

 The 5 Core VPAM Capabilities

 Vendor privileged access management solutions raise the bar on the security hygiene of your vendors, relentlessly protecting your organization from unwanted lateral movement, account hijacking, privilege escalation, malware infection, and other threats.
 VPAM security features can even protect your organization from innocent vendor errors that could potentially have big implications.
-Moreover, many of the VPAM security controls—such as least privilege, continuous authentication, etc.—are must-haves for those organizations seeking to implement a zero trust security architecture (ZTA) from remote access.
+Moreover, many of the VPAM security controls—such as least privilege, continuous authentication, etc.—are must-haves for those organizations seeking to implement a zero trust architecture (ZTA) from remote access.

 Here are the 5 key best practices VPAM solutions can help implement to control and protect vendor identities and access:

 1. Gain visibility and oversight: As a security best practice, an organization should continuously inventory, onboard, and account for all vendors with access to their systems.
 Monitor and granularly record all vendor session activities, including keystrokes, commands entered, and video recording, with playback and searchable indexing.
 Session monitoring and management tools help identify compromise of a vendor’s access, request additional validation or approvals, and even completely revoke access for the compromised identity, or for all associated accounts